 Learn about a defining moment in history at the World War II Valor in the Pacific National Monument as you explore nine compelling sites, including the striking USS Arizona Memorial located directly above the sunken ship’s remains.

-Just an hour north of Honolulu, take a trip to Oahu’s legendary North Shore to watch—or partake—in some of the world’s best big wave surfing.
-End the day with a bite to eat at one the area’s popular shrimp trucks.
+Take a trip to Oahu’s legendary North Shore—just an hour north of Waikiki—to watch or partake in some of the world’s best big wave surfing.
+End the day with a bite to eat at one of the area’s popular shrimp trucks.